 The West of England AHSN in collaboration with eight acute trusts are one of the early implementers of the structured review and have developed a best practice framework as a template to support the trusts in adopting the Royal College of Physicians’ (RCP) National Mortality Case Record Review Programme.

 All acute trusts have systems in place to ensure patient safety and quality of care.
 Many of these include ways of reviewing hospital deaths, often by detailed review of the case notes, to identify areas that could be improved.
 However, until now there has been no one standardised approach to reviewing deaths and reviews have been limited to deaths occurring in the hospital setting.

 ‘Together, we aim to ensure that a system which reviews all deaths of elective patients and a proportion of those admitted as an emergency is established by all acute hospital trusts in the West of England, so that learning from such reviews, results, as appropriate, in improved health services delivery’.

 Christine Teller, a public contributor involved in the project

-The roll-out is being delivered in two phases, with the Cohort 1 Trusts trained in October 2016 and the remaining trusts receiving their training in the summer 2017.
+The roll-out was delivered in two phases, with the Cohort 1 Trusts trained in October 2016 and the remaining trusts receiving their training in the summer 2017.
 All six acute trusts in the West of England and two neighbouring trusts are involved.

 Please note that the documents available for download below were current at the time of training.
 Please see the Royal College of Physicians website for latest versions.

 - Slide deck from the Royal College of Physicians and training case notes guide.

 - Example case notes from train the trainer events.
 Case note 1; Case note 2; Case note 3.

 - Using the structured judgement review method: A clinical governance guide to mortality case record reviews.